meryemseydaozcan/meryemseydaozcan.github.io/_pages/cv.md

   * Meta-analysis and systematic reviews
 * Research on Media & Technology
   * Cognitive development and learning outcomes in children
-  * Media use and executive functions
+  * The role of media and technology
 * Software & Tools
   * SPSS, Mplus, R, Python,

 Click for CV!